 Additionally, students will have sessions using heart sound simulators in November/December during the PISCEs Cardiovascular module.
-All students are taught the genitourinary and gynecologic physical exam by standardized patients in March/April during the PISCEs Repro/Endo module.
+All students are introduced to the genitourinary and gynecologic physical exams using skills trainers in April during the PISCEs Repro/Endo module.

-Guided Self-Learning
+1. Guided Self-Learning

-Educational materials (self-learning guides, lectures, videos etc.) that give students the foundational knowledge needed for AME sessions or application sessions.
-These materials are given to students on Blackboard in advance of the application sessions (AME small group or Large group application exercises); knowledge self-assessment questions will be given to students to check their understanding of the content provided.
+a.
+Definition: Educational materials (self-learning guides, lectures, videos etc.) that give students the foundational knowledge needed for AME sessions or application sessions.
+These materials are given to students on Blackboard in advance of the application sessions (Small group application sessions, Team-Based Learning, Large group application exercises); knowledge self-assessment questions will be given to students to check their understanding of the content provided.
 Due dates for these are posted on Blackboard and are before the application sessions.
 These will be posted no later than 1-week before any application sessions relevant for that content.

-Large Group Applied Learning
+2. Large Group Applied Learning

-An application session when the whole class works in Doctoring groups to apply concepts learned in guided self-learning.
-Examples are faculty facilitated large group case-based learning that included pauses for students to work through topics, develop note writing skills, hone oral presentations.
-Slides with cases or case handouts for students are posted to Blackboard.
-These sessions are recorded for student review.
+a. application session when the whole class works in Doctoring groups to apply concepts learned in guided self-learning.
+Examples are faculty facilitated large group case-based learning that included pauses for students to work through cases and solve problems.